peterthorpe5/public_scripts/Lateral_gene_transfer_prediction_tool/README.rst

   -p PATH, --path=PATH  Directory containing relevant taxonomy/database files
                         Default is the current working directory.
 This is not used with the main input and output filenames.

+  --pi=PI               this is a threshold for determining likely
+                        contanimants. e.g. if it is greater than pi percentage identityt than it may be contanimantion.  or a very recent HGT.
+Default = 70.
   --tax_filter_out=TAX_FILTER_OUT
                         The tax ID to filter out: for this analysis the Phylum which your BEASTof interest if found. e.g. Aphids are